Early College Program Applications and Test Scores Due March 11, 2024

 - Information Session dates (via Zoom) can be found by visiting the Early College Information Session Links page.

-- List of common MACC courses taken by students and how they transfer to their CPS high school can be found here.
+- A list of common MACC courses taken by students and how they transfer to their CPS high school can be found here.

 - Private school and home school students must live in the CPS attendance area and register with the high school in their attendance area by the application due date to participate in the program.

-- Students must complete the ACT and/or ACCUPLACER Test, complete applications, and submit scores to Dru Nash, CPS Advanced Studies Coordinator, at firstname.lastname@example.org by February 28, 2022.
+- Students must complete the ACT and/or ACCUPLACER Test, complete applications, and submit scores to Jacob Biener, CPS Advanced Studies Coordinator, firstname.lastname@example.org by March 11, 2024.

 - Application submission does not guarantee acceptance into the program.
-Students who are accepted will be notified in the Spring of 2022 by Dru Nash and then begin advisement for MACC Fall 2022 courses in April.
+Students who are accepted will be notified in the Spring of 2024 by Jacob Biener and then begin selection of MACC Fall 2024 courses in April.